WWE Friday Night Smackdown preview: The SummerSlam go-home show - Pro Wrestling Dot Net

 -LA Knight vs. Sheamus

-Powell’s POV: Both men were also announced for the SummerSlam battle royal that will be held the next night at the PLE.
-Austin Theory vs. Santos Escobar for the U.S. Title was announced for the August 11 edition.
-Friday’s Smackdown will be live from Dayton, Ohio at Nutter Center.
-Join Jake Barnett for our weekly live review of Smackdown as the show airs Fridays on Fox at 7CT/8ET.
+Powell’s POV: Austin Theory vs. Santos Escobar for the U.S. Title is set for next week’s edition of Smackdown.
+Tonight’s Smackdown will be live from Dayton, Ohio at Nutter Center.
+Join Jake Barnett for his weekly live review of Smackdown as the show airs Fridays on Fox at 7CT/8ET.
 Jake’s audio reviews are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment